inesaranab/Agentic-Sentiment-Analyzer/CERTIFICATION_ANSWERS.md

 ---

-### 2. Planned Application Improvements for Second Half of Course
+### 2. Articulate the changes that you expect to make to your app in the second half of the course.
+How will you improve your application?

 #### Improvement 1: Hybrid BM25 + Semantic Retrieval
 Once more comments are available and I test with a richer dataset and with my final system: